txdat/notes/obsidian/engineering/infrastructure/k8s.md

 		- why running pod instead of container?
 			- use multiple processes (each process per container). if running multiple processes on same container, have to keep all processes running, manage their logs, ... (pdf)
 			-
+		- 3 probe types (all support HTTP GET, TCP socket, exec command, gRPC):
-		- k8s checks if pod is alive by `liveness probe` (send HTTP request, TCP socket, execute command, ...) -> restart unhealthy pods automatically
+			- `liveness probe`: checks if container is alive -> kubelet restarts container on failure
-		- k8s checks if pod is able to receive user's request or not (not restart pods)
+			- `readiness probe`: checks if container is ready to serve traffic -> removes pod from Service endpoints on failure (no restart); use for slow-starting or temporarily overloaded pods
+			- `startup probe`: checks if container has finished initializing -> liveness/readiness probes are disabled until startup probe succeeds; avoids false liveness kills during slow startup
 		- ![[Pasted image 20231228214750.png | 600]]
 		- ![[Pasted image 20240226160524.png | 600]]
 		- **Static pod**